Tatoeba/tatoeba2/README.md

 Here are the basic requirements of the machine you’re using imouto from.

+* A machine with a 64-bit CPU (32-bit should be possible too but we do not support it)
 * GNU/Linux or MacOS
 * Git
 * VirtualBox 4.0 or later, which can be installed with a package manager or with the help of [generic binaries](https://www.virtualbox.org/wiki/Downloads))